exekube/exekube/README.md

 ## Introduction

-**Feature request**: I want a Rails-like experience **but for deploying generic workloads and storage resources onto Kubernetes clusters**.
+**Core motivation for the project**: I want a Rails-like experience but for deploying generic workloads and storage resources onto Kubernetes clusters.

 Exekube is an experimental declarative framework for administering and using Kubernetes clusters.

-Read the companion guide about how to learn declarative Kubernetes with Exekube: <https://github.com/ilyasotkov/learning-kubernetes/>
+Read the companion guide about declarative Kubernetes with Exekube: <https://github.com/ilyasotkov/learning-kubernetes/>

 ### Principles